ultraio/docs-blockchain/downloads/docs.md

 ### Step 2: Initiate Purchase Action

-Navigate to the action builder in your toolkit and select the `eosio.nft.ft` contract.
-Choose the purchase action to start the process of buying a Uniq.
+Navigate to the `Factory` page under the `Uniq Actions` section of the toolkit and then start typing `purchase` into the search bar.
+Then select the `Purchase Uniqs directly` action.

 ![](./images/purchase-action-builder.png)